 4Warn Alert: Significant Severe Threat Wednesday

-Weather Discussion: The strongest storms will be Wednesday from 10 AM to 6 PM area wide, likely east of St. Louis by the late afternoon.
+Weather Discussion: The strongest storms will be Wednesday from 10 AM to 6 PM area wide, likely east of St. Louis after 4 PM.
 The risk is lower to the northwest of St. Louis and higher to the southeast where there is a level 4 out of 5 severe threat.
 St. Louis is still in a significant level 3 threat though, and you’ll want to make sure you have a way to get warnings and know where your self shelter is if severe weather hits.

 Tonight some showers and storms will be possible overnight, mainly southeast of St. Louis with a very low severe risk.
 The severe risk for Wednesday ramps up by mid to late morning and continues into the afternoon.
 Storm threats include 70+ MPH damaging winds and strong tornadoes with a lower hail threat.
 After a line of storms marches east of the area by late afternoon and evening, the threat will be done and cooler air will push in quickly.